3 Tips to Maximize Debit Card Interchange Revenue

 • Instant issue debit cardsFor those who still visit branches, immediate access to debit cards means the immediate ability to transact.

 • Digital issuance – Broadening the ability to transact also applies to digital users.
 Through digital issuance, customers who open accounts online can receive their credentials without needing a physical card.
 With their card credentials in mobile or online banking, they can make card not present transactions, set up recurring payments and pay bills.
+According to Pulse’s 2024 Debit Issuer Study, CNP transactions represented 36% of all debit transactions and 45% of debit spend in 2023.

 Improving What You Can Control